 B. Paul knew the fullness of maturity is achieved only when he goes to be with Christ and he must thrive for it while on this earth.
 Some however believed differently.
 A clear sign of immaturity.

-C. The fourth step to spiritual maturity is to persevere to grow in Christ without becoming spiritually complacent or get distracted by the affairs of this life.
+C. The fourth step to spiritual maturity is to persevere to grow in Christ without becoming spiritually complacent or getting distracted by the affairs of this life.

 5. Imitate the godly